 We know.
 It’s corny.
 He’s Dre, I’m Amy – together we’re DreAmy.
 But as corny as it might be, it works on a couple of different fronts.
 The first is, let’s face it, we are a little corny.
 The second?
 We’d like to think we’re living the dream (see, corny).

-Who we are short version: Happily married for going on six years, happily dating for around eleven years before that, two kids (step kids for Amy) three dogs, a house, two cars.
+Who we are short version: Happily married since 2015, happily dating for ten years before that, two kids (step kids for Amy) three dogs, a house, two cars.

 It was our common love of life that brought us together.
 Hiking, camping, fishing, scuba diving… If it involves getting out and exploring there’s a good chance we’re up for it in one form or another.
 True, Amy’s idea of hiking might involve a steep incline and muscle burn while Dre prefers something a bit more leisurely along a stream that involves a fishing rod, but we’ve figured all of that out.
 And as our relationship has grown and developed, we also found that Amy’s love of writing and Dre’s lifelong hobby of photography and video ultimately come together to be a perfect blend for a blog.
 Dre has the patience to review hours of video to cut together clips that document our adventures, and Amy has the overwhelming desire to turn each of them into a story.